-Owning the Right to be Sad When Moving to Adoption
+Being Sad When Moving from Fertility Treatment to Adoption

-I spoke at an adoption conference a while ago on transitioning from infertility treatment to adoption.
+I spoke at an adoption conference on transitioning from infertility treatment to adoption.
 My talk was aimed more for the adoption professionals to help them understand infertility grief and how it affects the transition to adoption.
 After the conference I received the following email.

 The Many Losses of Infertility